decentration/edgeware-node/Setting-up-a-node.md

 - Setting up a private node, e.g. if you would like to run a validator
 - Setting up a public node, e.g. if you want to run connect services or dapps to Edgeware

-In addition to an up-to-date version of the software, public nodes have a few more requirements:

-1. The node should run as a system service, automatically starting on boot
-2. A secure WebSockets connection, which requires a proxy (NGINX)
-3. A signed HTTPS certificate, issued by a recognized CA (Let's Encrypt)

 If you are running a private node, you will only need to follow **steps 0 and 1** of this guide.

 ## 0. Provisioning a server